rafeerahman/Anonymizer/deliverable-1/planning.md

 #### Q7: What are the roles & responsibilities on the team?

 List each team member and:
- * A description of their role(s) and responsibilities including the components they'll work on and non-software related work
- * Why did you choose them to take that role?
-Specify if they are interested in learning that part, experienced in it, or any other reasons.
-Do no make things up.
-This part is not graded but may be reviewed later.

 | Name | Role(s) | Responsibilities | Why |
 | --- | --- | --- | --- |